Netatalk/netatalk/README.md

 Collaborative articles can be found on the Netatalk wiki hosted on GitHub.

+Editing is open to all registered GitHub users.
 Please feel free to edit existing and create new articles.

 https://github.com/Netatalk/netatalk/wiki